Avid Technology (NASDAQ:AVID) Updates FY 2022 Earnings Guidance

-Avid Technology (NASDAQ:AVID – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Avid Technology (NASDAQ:AVID – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $1.400-$1.510 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.520.
 The company issued revenue guidance of $430 million-$450 million, compared to the consensus revenue estimate of $437.80 million.Avid Technology also updated its Q1 2022 guidance to $0.300-$0.380 EPS.

-AVID has been the topic of several recent research reports.
-B. Riley reaffirmed a buy rating on shares of Avid Technology in a report on Tuesday, November 2nd.
-StockNews.com raised Avid Technology from a buy rating to a strong-buy rating in a report on Wednesday, February 23rd.
-Finally, TheStreet raised Avid Technology from a c rating to a b- rating in a report on Tuesday, November 23rd.
-Five research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the stock.
-According to MarketBeat.com, the company has a consensus rating of Buy and an average price target of $38.00.

 Avid Technology, Inc engages in the provision of technology services for media and entertainment industry.
 It develops, markets, sells, and supports software and integrated solutions for video and audio content creation, management and distribution.
 The company was founded by William J. Warner in September 1987 and is headquartered in Burlington, MA.